hello-robot/robot-camera-streaming-demo-with-aws-kvswebrtc-kvs/README.md

 sudo bash setup_as_user.bash
 ```

 Once the above command is completed, change the sample application code present in the sample application source code present in your environment.
-You can open the file with the following commands if you used the default setup
+You can open the file with the following commands if you used the default setup.

 ```
 cd /home/hello-robot/catkin_ws/src/stretch_robomaker_video_streaming/amazon-kinesis-video-streams-webrtc-sdk-c/samples/
 gedit kvsWebRTCClientMasterGstreamerSample.c
 ```

-The code is change is shown in before and after pictures below
+The code change is shown in the before and after pictures below
 ![before_image](readmeimages/webrtc_before.png)
 ![after_image](readmeimages/webrtc_after.png)